transmogrifier-io/transmogrifier/README.md

 ### Entries
-An entry is an object that defines the `source` to read data from, the `filters` to apply to the data and the `sink` that define where to write the filtered data for each particular dataset.
+An entry is an object that defines the `source` to read data from, the `filters` to apply to the data and the `sinks` that define where to write the filtered data for each particular dataset.
 - Sources

    The `source` object defines the function needed to get the data as well as any parameters required.
 For example, the function "url_read" requires a path parameter to define the location of the data.